superiorlati/TaskTamer/README.md

 ## Core algorithms and engineering principles

-- Adaptive Priority Engine
+- Adaptive Priority Engine:
 Real-time Eisenhower Matrix computed using urgency weighting, importance scaling and decay curves.
 Tasks are reprioritised automatically as deadlines approach, with deterministic, auditable transitions.

-- Inverse Power Milestone Splitting
+- Inverse Power Milestone Splitting:
 Tasks are split into milestones using an inverse power distribution.
 Fewer milestones equals greater damage per milestone; more milestones equals smaller, more frequent rewards.
 This provides fairness in duels and a measurable work-to-reward mapping.

-- Constraint Satisfaction Scheduler
+- Constraint Satisfaction Scheduler:
 The calendar is a constraint solver that respects fixed commitments (school, work), chronotype, and user-defined focus windows.
 It schedules tasks around immovable events, ensuring no clashes and preserving user constraints.

-- Behavioural Stress Prediction
+- Behavioural Stress Prediction:
 Lightweight ML models derived from time-series task behaviour detect burnout risk and stress patterns.
 When risk is detected, the system triggers restorative actions and rest-aware scheduling.

-- Rest-aware Scheduling & Scientific Break Timing Breaks are scheduled using evidence-based focus cycles.
+- Rest-aware Scheduling & Scientific Break Timing:
+Breaks are scheduled using evidence-based focus cycles.
 Empirical research indicates scientifically timed breaks can improve attention by up to 25%.
 TaskTamer enforces, recommends or auto-inserts breaks according to onboarding preferences.

-- Event-sourced State & Deterministic Replay
+- Event-sourced State & Deterministic Replay:
 All state changes are logged to an append-only event stream to enable deterministic replays, reliable demo mode and reproducible judge demonstrations.

-- Server-adjudicated Duel Logic and Anti-cheat
+- Server-adjudicated Duel Logic and Anti-cheat:
 Duel outcomes are verified server-side using signed event proofs, deterministic seeds and idempotent updates to prevent tampering.

 # STEM principles demonstrated